Spotify shares 5 reasons it’s skipping a traditional IPO

 “Spotify is not selling any shares, there is no underwritten offering, and there are no underwriters,” the company said.
 “There’s no reason to dilute our existing shareholders to raise money we don’t need.”

-Indeed, Spotify stated that it’s well capitalized, has positive free cash flow, and has zero debt once it exchanges its convertible notes — these were the result of a $1 billion debt raise back in March, 2016, which stipulated that investors could convert the debt to stock during a public offering at a 20 percent discount.
-The longer Spotify waited to go public, the larger that discount and interest loomed.
+Indeed, Spotify stated that it’s well capitalized, has positive free cash flow, and has zero debt once it exchanges its convertible notes.
+These notes were the result of a $1 billion debt raise back in March, 2016 that stipulated investors could convert the debt to stock during a public offering at a 20 percent discount.
+The longer Spotify waited to go public, the larger that discount and interest grew.
 This is one big reason Spotify is going public now — it has shareholders to appease.

 2. Liquidity for shareholders